Garage rock: Revivalist and hybrid movements

 Garage rock has experienced various revivals in the ensuing years and continues to influence numerous modern acts who prefer a "back to basics" and "do it yourself" musical approach.

 1970s–1980s: Retro revival acts

 The earliest group to attempt to revive the sound of 1960s garage was the Droogs, from Los Angeles, who formed in 1972 and pre-dated many of the revival acts of the 1980s.
 In the early 1980s, revival scenes linked to the underground music movements of the period sprang up in Los Angeles, New York, Boston, and elsewhere, with acts such as the Chesterfield Kings, the Fuzztones, the Pandoras, and Lyres earnestly attempting to replicate the sound and look of the 1960s garage bands.
-This trend fed in into the alternative rock movement and future grunge explosion, which embraced influences by 1960s garage bands such as the Sonics and the Wailers.
+This trend fed into the alternative rock movement and future grunge explosion, which embraced influences by 1960s garage bands such as the Sonics and the Wailers.

 Garage punk

 Out of the garage revival, a more aggressive form of garage rock known as garage punk emerged in the late 1980s.
 It differed from the "retro" revival in that its acts did not attempt to replicate the exact look and sound of 1960s groups, and their approach tended to be louder, often infusing garage rock with elements of Stooges-era proto-punk, 1970s punk rock, and other influences, creating a new hybrid.
 Several notable garage punk bands were the Gories, thee Mighty Caesars, the Mummies and thee Headcoats.
 Originally associated with the 1960s garage revival of the early 1980s, the Pandoras' sound became increasingly harder as decade progressed.
 Out of Japan came Guitar Wolf from Nagasaki and the 5.6.7.8's from Tokyo.
 Garage punk and revival acts persisted into the 1990s and the new millennium, with independent record labels releasing records by bands playing fast-paced, lo-fi music.
 Some of the more prolific independent labels include Estrus, Get Hip, Bomp!, and Sympathy for the Record Industry.